Potomac Edison utility assistance programs.

 Potomac Edison administers several emergency assistance programs for low income customers.
-Some programs are funded by the state of Maryland and federal government.
+Some programs that help pay electric, gas or heat bills are funded by the state of Maryland and federal government.
 Other options exist for situations such as a medical emergency, or customers can look into payment plans and other direct aid that Potomac Edison administers.
 A number of resources can assist those customers who are in need of help due to some type of special situation or hardship.
+Find more details below on how to apply for help.

 Two of the main programs that low income Potomac Edison customers can apply for are the Maryland Energy Assistance Program (MEAP) as well as the Electric Universal Service Program (EUSP).
 Both of them were created by, and are paid for, by the Maryland Department of Human Resources and the Office of Home Energy Programs.
 Call 1-800-352-1446.